Eloise J. Berry -- Orangeburg

+Public viewing will be held from 2 to 7 p.m.
+Friday, April 16.

-Due to COVID-19, the family will be receiving limited visitors at the residence Thursday, Friday and Saturday; however, condolences may be expressed via telephone to her daughter, Melissa Berry Spruell, at 803-477-1272, or Simmons Funeral Home and Crematory of Orangeburg.
+Due to COVID-19, the family will be receiving limited visitors at the residence Friday and Saturday; however, condolences may be expressed via telephone to her daughter, Melissa Berry Spruell at 803-477-1272, or Simmons Funeral Home and Crematory of Orangeburg.

 Online condolences may be sent simmonsfuneralhome.com.